-Pay Disparity: Priyanka Chopra Reveals She Was Paid About Two Percent Of Her Co-star's Remuneration
+Pay Disparity: Priyanka Chopra Reveals She Was Paid About Two Per Cent Of Her Co-star's Remuneration

-Pay disparity is one of the serious concerns for the B-town actresses.
-Since a long time, many talented actresses haven't gotten their due and it's nothing but sad.
-However, actresses like Priyanka Chopra, Deepika Padukone, Kangana Ranaut, Kareena Kapoor Khan and Alia Bhatt redefined the word 'stardom' and opened up about pay disparity in several interviews and admitted how industry has been unfair to the actresses.
+Pay disparity is one of the serious concerns for B-town actresses.
+Since a long time, many talented actresses haven't gotten their due, and it's nothing but sad.
+However, actresses like Priyanka Chopra, Deepika Padukone, Kangana Ranaut, Kareena Kapoor Khan and Alia Bhatt redefined the word 'stardom' and opened up about pay disparity in several interviews and admitted how the industry has been unfair to the actresses.

-In her latest interview with TOI, Priyanka Chopra opens up about pay disparity and if she has noticed a significant change in the industry.
+In her latest interview with TOI, Priyanka Chopra opened up about pay disparity and on if she has noticed a significant change in the industry.
 She says, "Look at how amazing it is that the conversation has started, and it is so loud.
 Pehle koi sochta bhi nahi tha.
 I was told by a filmmaker many years ago that if I don't settle for the price I was being paid, which was about two per cent of my male co- actor's remuneration; I would be replaced by another actress."

 "I was also relatively established by that time.
 It affected me and at that point, I told myself that I will be irreplaceable, and that there will be a day when you will only want a Priyanka Chopra in your film.
 I strove to work towards that.
 The pay parity debate reflects how women have been devalued in society in every aspect."